 How to not lose output files

-The key is to understand is that files generated by the notebook are not automatically saved in the Workspace.
-In particular, you will lose output data generated in a notebook if you delete or reconfigure a cluster without explicitly saving your output to the workspace bucket.
+The key issue is that files generated by the notebook are not automatically saved in the workspace bucket.
+Because the disk associated with the notebook runtime is deleted when you delete or make some changes to a cluster, you will lose installed packages and output data generated in a notebook if you delete or reconfigure a cluster in some ways without explicitly saving your output to the workspace bucket.

 To avoid losing your data, make sure to explicitly save your outputs in the workspace bucket.
-You can find more information on how to do this within the notebook in this article.
+You can find step by step instructions on how to do this within the notebook in this article.

 Your notebooks and any data explicitly saved to your bucket are still in long term storage in the workspace bucket.
 This means you can rerun the notebook to regenerate any output data (though you will pay for this, of course).